-- i) The Board is responsible for approving Nine's Risk Management Policy and for determining Nine's approach to risk, taking into account Nine's strategic objectives and other factors including stakeholder expectations. - ii) The Board has delegated to the Audit & Risk Management Committee responsibility for: - a) identifying major risk areas; - b) reviewing, monitoring and approving Nine's risk management framework, policies, procedures and systems (at least annually) to provide assurance that major business risks are identified, consistently assessed and appropriately addressed; - c) ensuring that risk considerations are incorporated into strategic and business planning; - d) providing risk management updates to the Board and any supplementary information required to provide the Board with confidence that key risks are being appropriately managed and making recommendations on changes to Nine's risk management framework; - e) reviewing reports from management concerning compliance with key laws, regulations, licences and standards which Nine is required to satisfy in order to operate; - f) overseeing the effectiveness of Nine's financial controls and systems - g) overseeing tax compliance and tax risk management; - h) reviewing any significant findings of any examinations by regulatory agencies; - i) reviewing any material incident involving a fraud or a breakdown of Nine's risk controls; and - j) evaluating the structure and adequacy of the Group's insurance coverage. - iii) Nine management is responsible for establishing operational processes and policies to support Nine's risk management framework, including identifying major risk areas and effectively identifying, monitoring, reporting on and managing key business risks. - iv) Each employee and contractor is expected to understand and manage the risks within their responsibility and boundaries of authority, as set out in Nine's internal policies, when making decisions and undertaking day-to-day activities.
+- i.
+The Board is responsible for approving Nine's Risk Management Policy and for determining Nine's approach to risk, taking into account Nine's strategic objectives and other factors including stakeholder expectations. - ii.
+The Board has delegated to the Audit & Risk Management Committee responsibility for: - a. identifying major risk areas; - reviewing, monitoring and approving Nine's risk management framework, policies, procedures and systems (at least annually) to provide assurance that major business risks are identified, consistently assessed and appropriately addressed; - c. ensuring that risk considerations are incorporated into strategic and business planning; - d. providing risk management updates to the Board and any supplementary information required to provide the Board with confidence that key risks are being appropriately managed and making recommendations on changes to Nine's risk management framework; - e. reviewing reports from management concerning compliance with key laws, regulations, licences and standards which Nine is required to satisfy in order to operate; - f. overseeing the effectiveness of Nine's financial controls and systems - g. overseeing tax compliance and tax risk management; - h. reviewing any significant findings of any examinations by regulatory agencies; - i. reviewing any material incident involving a fraud or a breakdown of Nine's risk controls; and - j. evaluating the structure and adequacy of the Group's insurance coverage.

+- iii.
+Nine management is responsible for establishing operational processes and policies to support Nine's risk management framework, including identifying major risk areas and effectively identifying, monitoring, reporting on and managing key business risks. - iv.
+Each employee and contractor is expected to understand and manage the risks within their responsibility and boundaries of authority, as set out in Nine's internal policies, when making decisions and undertaking day-to-day activities.

 Nine has processes in place to identify and assess major risks, whether at an enterprise level or a project level, and to manage those risks.
 Nine's Risk and Assurance function, with oversight from the Audit & Risk Management Committee, implements a continuous process of communication with internal stakeholders to understand and influence the risk environment affecting Nine.
 It also conducts annual examinations of Nine's external and internal environments, to establish the parameters within which risks must be managed.
+Material business risks are discussed below and are further outlined in the Operating and Financial Review section of our Annual report.